microsoft/KqlTools/Doc/Winlog.md

 ### <a id="RecordedEvtx"></a>Previously Recorded Evtx Trace Log (.evtx files)

-You can also use Real-Time KQL to process pre-recorded Evtx Trace log files (*.evtx files).
+You can use Real-Time KQL to process pre-recorded Evtx Trace log files (*.evtx files).

 **Example usage**: